FionaXie1992/PearPlayer.js/README_EN.md

 **[English](https://github.com/PearInc/PearPlayer.js/blob/master/README_EN.md)**

 PearPlayer (梨享播放器) **[[Demo](https://demo.webrtc.win/)]** is a streaming media player framework written completely with HTML5 and JavaScript.
-Combining HTTP (including HTTPS, HTTP2) and WebRTC, the player achieves the streaming media acceleration on Web client side, which features multi-protocol, multi-source, low latency and high bandwidth utilization.
-H5 MSE (Media Source Extension) technology can allocate the buffer block from multi-source nodes to the player.
-What's more, a well-designed algorithm has been used to achieve the best scheduling mechanism and to handle abnormal situations.
-Thus, PearPlayer can provide users with wonderful video watching experience while maximizing the P2P ratio at the same time.
+Combining HTTP (including HTTPS, HTTP2) and WebRTC, PearPlayer accelerates media streaming on the Web.
+It supports multiple protocols, multiple sources, and achieves low latency and high bandwidth utilization.
+With the help of H5 MSE (Media Source Extension) technology, it receives buffers from multiple source nodes and delivers to the player.
+Finely designed algorithms are adopted to achieve the best scheduling effect and to handle abnormal situations.
+Thus, PearPlayer can provide end-users with wonderful video watching experience while maximizing the P2P ratio at the same time.

 ![PearPlayer](fig/PearPlayer.png)<br>
 <br>
 ![multisources](fig/fogvdn_multisources.png)

-PearPlayer can be used by just importing `pear-player.min.js` to HTML via `<script>` tag.
-Refer to [code examples](#快速开始) below, or consult [`/examples/player-test.html`](/examples/player-test.html) or [get-started](docs/get-started.md) for usages.<br/>
+Simply import `pear-player.min.js` to HTML via the `<script>` tag.
+Refer to [code examples](## Quick Start) below, or consult [`/examples/player-test.html`](/examples/player-test.html) or [get-started](docs/get-started.md) for usages.<br/>

 ## Features
-- Plugin-free because of P2P ability based on **WebRTC**
+- Plugin-free thanks to the P2P ability based on **WebRTC**
 - Multi-protocol (HTTP, HTTPS, WebRTC) and multi-source
--	Self-developed scheduling algorithm provides the users with wonderful video watching experience while maximizing the P2P ratio at the same time.
+-	Customized algorithms that provide users with wonderful video watching experience while maximizing the P2P ratio at the same time.
--	No parameters needed to be entered by default (The system can self-adapt according to the video bit rate, etc.).
-Algorithms and parameters can be adjusted in advanced mode.
+-	Parameter-free by default (dynamic adaptive internally according to bitrate, etc.).
+Clients can fill in their preferred parameters in advanced mode.
 -	Buffers are limited to save bandwidth/traffic for CP users.
--	Support Chrome, Firefox, Opera, IE, Edge and other mainstream browsers; Will support Safari, Tencent WeChat and X5/TBS (Multi-source transmission is enabled; The playing issues can shortly be well resolved by MSE.)
+-	Support Chrome, Firefox, Opera, IE, Edge and other mainstream browsers; will support Safari, Tencent WeChat and X5/TBS (multi-source transmission is enabled; media playback issues will be well resolved when MSE is supported)
--	Optional access to low cost, high availability Pear [Fog CDN](https://github.com/PearInc/FogVDN)
+-	Optional access to low cost, high availability Pear [Fog CDN](https://github.com/PearInc/FogCDN)
--	Fully encrypted via TLS/DTLS by default, no DPI features; Statistical characteristics can be further eliminated using dynamic port mapping of Pear Fog pack.
+-	Fully encrypted via TLS/DTLS by default, no DPI features; statistical characteristics can be further eliminated using dynamic port mapping of Pear Fog Suite.
--	As easy as using HTML5 `<video>` tag; Easy to integrate with popular player frameworks like [video.js](https://github.com/videojs/video.js)
+-	As easy as using HTML5 `<video>` tag; easy to integrate with popular player frameworks like [video.js](https://github.com/videojs/video.js)
-- With Browser P2P ability (based on WebTorrent)
+- With Browser-to-Browser P2P ability (based on WebTorrent)

 ![bitmap](fig/bitmap_en.png)
 ## Quick Start